Unified non-metric (1,0) tensor-Einstein supergravity theories and (4,0) supergravity in six dimensions: Unified non-metric Tensor-Einstein Supergravity theories in

 Therefore non-metric $(1,0)$ supersymmetric tensor Einstein supergravity theory in $d=6$ will reduce to a five dimensional $N=2$ supergravity with the same number of $5d$ vector fields as self-dual tensors in $6d$.
 The bare gravitensor in $6d$ will reduce to the bare graviphoton in $5d$.
 What distinguishes unified tensor-Einstein supergravity theories from others is the fact that gravity sector can not be decoupled from the tensorial matter sector without breaking their global symmetry groups since the gravitensor together with the other tensor fields transform irreducibly under them.
 Ungauged tensor Einstein theories reduce to Maxwell-Einstein supergravity theories in $d=5$.

 Unified MESGT theories, in particular the magical supergravity theories , admit gaugings with simple gauge groups with or without tensor fields in five dimensions.
 It was shown in \cite{Gunaydin:2010fi} that Poincare uplifts of magical supergravity theories to six dimensions do not admit gaugings with simple groups.
 Furthermore Poincare uplifts of magical supergravity theories in $6d$ are no longer unified since some of the vector fields uplift to selfdual tensors while the others uplift to vector fields in $6d$.
 In addition one finds that magical Poincare supergravity theories in $6d$ admit a unique gauge group which is a nilpotent Abelian group with $(n_T-1)$ translation generators, where $n_T$ is the number of tensor multiplets coupled to $(1,0)$ metric supergravity.
 These $(n_t-1)$ generators can not lie within the isometry group $SO(n_T,1)$ of the scalar manifold due to appearance of central extensions of the gauge algebra.
 The gauge algebra with the central extension can be embedded within the isometry group of the corresponding five dimensional magical supergravity.
 On the other hand in the uplift of the magical supergravity theories to six dimensions as non-metric $(1,0)$ tensor Einstein supergravity the isometry group of the scalar manifold of the five dimensional theory becomes a global symmetry group in $6d$.
-Furthermore we expect the tensor Einstein supergravity theories admit interactions that reduce to Yang-Mills Einstein supergravity theories in five dimensions with simple and semisimple gauge groups.